Rise-Vision/web-component-rise-storage/README.md

 npm install webcomponents.js
 ```

-Next, install the Rise Storage Web Component using Bower:
+Next, install the Rise Storage Web Component with Bower:
 ```
 bower install rise-storage
 ```

-Next, construct your HTML page.
+Finally, construct your HTML page.
 You should include `webcomponents.js` before any code that touches the DOM, and load the web component using an HTML Import.
 For example:
 ```
 <!DOCTYPE html>
 <html>